thezedwards/AppNoticeSDK-iOS/README.md

 ### Activation<a name="activation"></a>

 You must activate the SDK before you can use the SDK features.
-You do so using your Company Id and Publisher Notice Id.
+You do so using your Company ID and Publisher Notice ID.

 ##### Swift